miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “Only put off until tomorrow what you are willing to die having left undone.”  –  Pablo Picasso
+    “Focus on making yourself better, not on thinking that you are better.”  –  Bodhi Sanders
   </p>
 </div>